collectionsasdata/part2whole/index.md

 Collections as Data: Part to Whole was preceded by [**Always Already Computational: Collections as Data**](https://collectionsasdata.github.io/).
 This effort was made possible by the Institute of Museum and Library Services.

+Thomas, Hannah, and Yasmeen are actively exploring international partnerships to advance collections-as-data community development on a global level moving forward.
+If interested in partnering please reach out!

 # Contact